-Now, we can start to design the card.
+Now we can start to design the front of the business card in Affinity Publisher.
 I’m going to stick to a pretty basic design here.
-While you design your card, you’re going to want to make sure everything will print properly along the way.
+While you design your card you’re going to want to make sure everything will print properly along the way.

 First, make sure to use only CMYK colours, including in linked files like logos.
 You can check this by going to Document > Resource Manager.
 Any linked files should be set to 300dpi and be in CMYK rather than RGB.
 Here, you can also see the Placed DPI for your images.
 When an image is blown up or shrunk in the document, this will indicate the new dpi of the image.
 For instance, if you have a 300 dpi image in your document that you enlarge too much, your image could drop to 100 dpi.
 This would make the image look pixelated when printed.
 Try to avoid going too much lower than 300dpi in your images.